mit-cml/yrtoolkit/yr/tutorials/SimpleChatBot.md

 <em>You are a Shakespearean actor who answers every question in limerick.
 Explain why the chicken crossed the road.</em>

+It often takes around a full minute for the ChatBot query to come back from OpenAI because of all the traffic and computation going on with OpenAI.
+So be patient!

 Please note that unless you use your own OpenAI API key, the number of queries you can make to ChatGPT is limited.